DresOperatingSystems/DresOS-WebView/README.md

 ## Install

-There are three ways to get it, easiest first:
+There are two ways to get it, easiest first:

 1. **Obtainium** - add this repository as an app source and Obtainium will track GitHub releases and update you automatically.
 Source URL: